ahoskins/NotesRTC/README.md

 chrome-notes is a way to tie notes/thoughts/ideas to a specific URL.
 It's not annotations, it's notes complete with a medium-style editor (bold, italic, underline) -- real in-page annotations are part two.

+It's still in development, but a demo is available by following the instructions below.

 How to run it locally:
 ============================
 1. clone it